openharmony/docs/en/device-dev/subsystems/subsys-xts-guide.md

 Use the standard syntax of Jasmine to write test cases.
 The ES6 specification is supported.

-1. Store the test cases in the  **entry/src/main/js/test**  directory, whose structure is as follows:
+1. Define the test case directory.
+The test cases are stored in the  **entry/src/main/js/test**  directory.

     ```
     ├── BUILD.gn